flyway/flywaydb.org/documentation/concepts/migrations.md

 The migration checksum is only calculated for the migration itself, not for any files it references or loads.

+Script migrations do not support placeholder replacement during execution, but placeholders are considered when calculating checksums so that repeatables may be re-executed.

 ## Transactions

 By default, Flyway always wraps the execution of an entire migration within a single transaction.